-Each stage of community engagement was designed to inform the development of the strategy.
-Stage 1 of the community engagement process identified the community's needs, preferences and aspirations for Tweed Shire's open space network and its sport, recreation and park facilities.
-Stage 2 informed the adopted Open Space Strategy and Implementation Plan, which is the delivery plan for open space projects over the next 10 years.
+The Tweed Shire community played a crucial role in the development of the Open Space Strategy.
+The community engagement process identified the community's needs, preferences and aspirations for Tweed Shire's open space network, its sport and recreation facilities.